harry-hrz/torch-implementation/README.md

-# torch-image-classification
+# torch-implementatino
-Classic models for image classification task.
+Classic models for some tasks.